abelgasque/chat-api/README.md

-# Aplicação de segurança
+# Security Application

-## Implantação da aplicação no Docker
+## Deploying the application on Docker

+In a terminal on the application path run the command:
-docker-compose up --build
+`docker-compose up --build`